After a career spanning more than 40 years, Neil Fligstein has earned his “permanent sabbatical,” as he’s been calling it.

 Fligstein has mentored hundreds of graduate students over his career, and his Ph.D. mentees describe him as a generous and memorable doctoral supervisor.
 The two-day conference highlighted the work of Fligstein’s students and peers, whose presentations underscored how research on markets, culture, politics, and the state has been influenced by Fligstein’s contributions to the field.
 Topics ranged from the architecture of markets and the rise of finance to the “European experiment” and the new frontiers of economic sociology.

-“I didn’t talk until very late,” Fligstein said.
+“I didn’t talk until very late,” Fligstein told an audience of friends and colleagues.
 “My parents were actually worried at some point.”
 Thankfully, Fligstein’s father told him that when he did begin talking, it was in complete sentences.

 “And as all of you who know me, now I’m not just talking in sentences, but in paragraphs,” Fligstein quipped.